shohne/CarND-Traffic-Sign-Classifier-Project/report.md

 ### Loading and exploring dataset
 The [iPython Notebook](notebook.ipython) in section **Step 1: Dataset Summary & Exploration** reads the datasets and show some metadata.
 The notebook shows some samples images for each dataset, We can see that it contains low resolution images and light conditions are very hard in some cases.
 That is supposed to be *real* images.

 **Note:** to execute this code it is necessary copy files train.p, valid.p and test.p to data directory.

 ### Model Archetecture
 To classify provided images we have trained a Convolutional Neural Network very similar to [LeNet5](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf) model.
 In fact, we have implemented a Tensorflow LeNet5 with following adjusts:

 1. LeNet5 was designed to handle grayscale images but sign images are colorful.
 Then we had to change number of channels in input to 3.
-As a consequence,  We enlarge depth CNN volume in the first and second layers.
+As a consequence,  we enlarge depth CNN volume in the first and second layers.

 2. Follow a model graph representation: